Is Financial Aid available to all NIU students who participate in study abroad programs?

 What if the program abroad in which I am interested is more expensive than attending NIU?

 It is possible to have your award increased.
 The circumstances under which this may apply will be different for each individual student and dependent upon the study abroad program.
-You need to make appointments with a financial aid advisor and the Business Manager.
-The Business Manager will provide the Financial Aid Office with an itemized cost list which will show the increase in your financial needs.
+You need to make appointments with a financial aid advisor and the Study Abroad Office.
+The Study Abroad Office will provide the Financial Aid Office with an itemized cost list which will show the increase in your financial needs.